davecan/Sane/README.md

 # Sane, the dev-friendly Classic ASP MVC framework

-This is all written in 100% VBScript for Classic ASP. 🙂
+This is an MVC framework all written in 100% VBScript for Classic ASP. 🙂

 ## Controller Example